JavaScript innerHTML

 • The innerHTML property returns the current HTML source of the element, including any change that has been made since the page was loaded.

-• Do not use innerHTML to set new contents that you have no control to avoid a security risk.
+• Do not use innerHTML to set new content that you have no control over to avoid a security risk.

 Was this tutorial helpful ?